flokoe/bash-hackers-wiki/docs/scripting/posparams.md

 `COMMAND [options] <params>` \# Like \'cat -A file.txt\'

 See simple option parsing code below.
 It's not that flexible.
-It doesn\'t auto-interpret combined options (-fu USER) but it works and is a good rudimentary way to parse your arguments.
+It doesn't auto-interpret combined options (-fu USER) but it works and is a good rudimentary way to parse your arguments.

     #!/bin/sh